 And there’s one more.
-“Then she said she was sensing a name that started with C. Of course she meant Charlie!”
-No, she meant C which is why she said C. If she had meant Charlie, she would have said Charlie.
-She didn’t mean Charlie, nor did she need to since the neighbor filled in the rest.
-The neighbor thinking the psychic knew her husband’s name was typical of someone who wants so much to believe that they will fill in the holes or the gaping canyons.
+“Then she said she was sensing a name that started with C. Of course she meant Connie!”
+No, she meant C which is why she said C. If she had meant Connie, she would have said Connie.
+She didn’t mean Connie, nor did she need to since my cousin filled in the rest.
+Her thinking the psychic knew her wife’s name was typical of someone who wants so much to believe that they will fill in the holes or the gaping canyons.
 A psychic saying, “Someone here works in customer service and I’m seeing the number 34,” becomes “He knew I worked at Lowe’s and that my boss was 34 years old!”

 Edwards related how he performed for a mostly credulous audience using cold reading techniques.
 He threw out usual generalities such as a dog dying or someone having car trouble.
 Then he decided to go for something weird and more specific.
 “I’m seeing a clown standing in a graveyard and he’s putting flowers on the graves.
 Does that mean anything to anyone?
 And I see the name Stanley.”

 He was startled when someone shouted, “There’s no way you could have known that!
 There was an old man in my hometown who used to dress-up in a clown costume and put flowers on the graves in the cemetery.
 My name is Cindy but for some reason that guy always called me Stanley.”

 Edwards thought it might be a ruse, but learned the speaker was genuine, and it took an intense 30 minutes after the show to get Cindy calmed down and convinced that Edwards had made it up.
 It was a somewhat crazy coincidence, but the Law of Truly Large Numbers comes into play.